A team effort at Sandwell Council

-Initially the Liquidlogic EHM was rolled out in town clusters and began with Tipton as an original pilot.
+Initially, the Liquidlogic EHM was rolled out in town clusters and began with Tipton as an original pilot.
 The Council targeted areas where the highest referrals were made and rolled out to other areas along with a training programme.
-Rachel Stringer explains: “All of our training is classroom based, as we find that method most effective.
-New users are initially provided with a half day course which focusses on the basics such as how to complete an Early Help Assessment.
+Rachel Stringer explains: “All of our training is classroom-based, as we find that method most effective.
+New users are initially provided with a half-day course that focuses on the basics such as how to complete an Early Help Assessment.
 For those whose role involves using the Liquidlogic EHM in more detail, an additional half day’s training is provided.
 There is also a ‘refresher course’ available which schools and police take advantage of.”

 The most significant advantage for the families who we work with is that they have no need to tell their story to numerous agencies.
 Often details which families provide are distressing and as such having to provide the same information repeatedly can be difficult for those involved.”

 PC Hughie Treasure, Young Person Officer at West Midlands Police says: “The Early Help Module has been extremely useful for my role as the Young Person Officer for Sandwell Police.
-I have been able to identify young people more or less instantly and then get their details - and in many cases the guardians details as well.
-The added bonus is visibility of other information which is provided by partners which, we as police would not ordinarily have access to, because it is not crime related.
-We get a bigger picture on the person we are dealing with, as we can see all the other agencies involved with the family.
+I have been able to identify young people more or less instantly and then get their details - and in many cases the guardian's details as well.
+The added bonus is the visibility of other information which is provided by partners which, we as police would not ordinarily have access to, because it is not crime-related.
+We get a bigger picture of the person we are dealing with, as we can see all the other agencies involved with the family.